FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Draw offer canceled= Informs that the player that sent the draw offer canceled it before his/her opponent responded.
 This is a system message that appears in the chat box

-Your opponent offers a draw=This message appears in the right-hand side box while playing a game after your opponent offers you a draw.
+Your opponent offers a draw=This sentence appears in the right-hand side box while playing a game after your opponent offers you a draw.

 Accept=This is a button that, if clicked, will accept your opponent's offer and let the action the oppoent requested happen.
 It appears when your opponent sends an offer to something (such as a takeback or ending the game by draw).

 Decline=This is a button that, if clicked, will reject your opponent's offer.
 It appears when your opponent sends an offer to something (such as a takeback or ending the game by draw).

-Playing right now=This message indicates that the game is being played as you're reading this message.
+Playing right now=This sentence indicates that the game you're looking at is playing right now.
 Appears on the "Tournaments" page (http://lichess.org/tournament) if any tournaments are currently being played, and also on the pages of individual games.

 Finished=This is for tournaments.
 It means the tournament is over.
 Appears on individual tournament pages (e.g. http://lichess.org/tournament/67hj23c2) and also on the "Tournaments" page (http://lichess.org/tournament) to denote finished tournaments.
-Translate as plural; another message will be added at some point for individual tournament pages.
+Translate as plural; another sentence will be added at some point for individual tournament pages.
 // there should really be two words for this

 Abort game=Clicking this aborts the game.
 This means that no points are won or lost.
 You can only perform this action until the second move of the game.
-It is NOT a resignation (which has a different message).
+It is NOT a resignation (which has a different sentence).
 Appears in the right-hand side box on the page of a game you are playing.

 Game aborted=Indicates that the game has been aborted.
 Appears in the left and right hand side boxes, as well as in the games list, for aborted games.
 Note that aborted games are removed from the database after 48 hours.

 Standard="Standard" here means "not a variant".
 Selecting this means you play standard intentional chess, not Chess960 or another variant.
 Appears in the "Create a game" menu (http://lichess.org/#hook).

 Unlimited=This is short for "Unlimited time".
 It describes games that have no time controls and can therefore run for an infinite amount of time.
-This message appears in many locations that it would be pointless to list here.
-Please keep this message as short as possible.
+This sentence appears in many locations that it would be pointless to list here.
+Please keep this sentence as short as possible.

 Mode="Mode" here is in the context of filtering between Casual and Rated games.
-The message appears in the "Filter games" menu, which is just above the list of games on the "Play" page (http://lichess.org/).
+The sentence appears in the "Filter games" menu, which is just above the list of games on the "Play" page (http://lichess.org/).

 Casual="Casual" in this context means the game is unrated; players will not gain or lose points.
 Has been translated to "Friendly" (after the football term) and simply "Unrated" in some languages.
 Be creative.
-The message appears in the "Filter games" menu, which can be accessed through the "Play" page (http://lichess.org).
+The sentence appears in the "Filter games" menu, which can be accessed through the "Play" page (http://lichess.org).

 Rated="Rated" means that the outcome of the game will result in a gain or loss of rating points for either players.
-This message appears in a variety of places, including the pages of individual games (which are rated) and the "Filter games" page.
+This sentence appears in a variety of places, including the pages of individual games (which are rated) and the "Filter games" page.

 This game is rated="Rated" means that the outcome of the game will result in a gain or loss of rating points for either players.
-This message appears in profile page listings of games and games lists (e.g. http://lichess.org/games/all).
+This sentence appears in profile page listings of games and games lists (e.g. http://lichess.org/games/all).

 Rematch=Translated as a verb if possible.
 This is a button that appears at the end of a game in the right hand side box.
 Clicking it sends a rematch offer.

-Rematch offer sent=This is message informing you that your offer of a rematch has been sent to your opponent.
+Rematch offer sent=Informs you that your offer of a rematch has been sent to your opponent.
 This is a system message that appears in the chat box, and also in the right-hand side box.

 Rematch offer accepted=Informs that the rematch offer was accepted.
 This is a system message that appears in the chat box.